woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Elsa**: Permanently?

-**Grandpa**: Well...they want me to, but it's too early to know for sure.
+**Grandpa**: Well... they want me to, but it's too early to know for sure.
 I'm pretty independent.
 I tried to teach my kids the importance of independence, but I'm not sure I want to be alone.
-Some people don't mind being alone.I do.
+Some people don't mind being alone.
+I do.

 **Elsa**: I understand.
 But tell me.
 Why did you stop working?